I reckon overnight or extended trips into the bush are a little like flying business class (not that I do that a whole lot!).

 Trust me, the lighter your pack – the more you’re going to enjoy yourself.

-Here’s a copy of my Lotsafreshair Packing List from my 6 day Kiandra to Kosciusko trip, including weights, that you can download and edit to suit you.
+And for when you’re wanting to take the bigger step into extended walks, here’s a copy of my Lotsafreshair Packing List from my 6 day Kiandra to Kosciusko trip, including weights, that you can download and edit to suit you.